 “Custom scents capture the personality of an individual,” Rahme says.
 “It allows [them] to whip up their own scent blends whenever the mood suits them.”
 In other words, you get the freedom of custom-blending a truly signature scent to reflect your personality or how you’re feeling.
 Think of it as a mood ring for your nose.

 Layering scents doesn’t necessarily mean spraying two perfumes directly on top of each other—it can start as early as when you apply a scented lotion after your shower.
 Or, you can spray one scent on your wrists and another on your neck.
-Play around with different combinations and don’t be afraid to experiment!
+Play around with different combinations and don’t be afraid to experiment.
 As a general rule of thumb, heavier scents should be sprayed first so they don’t overpower their lighter counterparts.

 What Scents Go Well Together?

-In order to understand how to best combine your scents, you first need to understand the different layers in individual fragrances.
+To understand how to best combine your scents, you first need to understand the different layers in individual fragrances.
 “The top note is what you smell right away when you spray it [and usually consists of] the sparkling and vivacious fresh notes,” Rahme says.
 “The middle note is the heart of the fragrance and is usually warmer and softer.
 And finally, the bottom note is what develops last and what stays with you for hours—long after the top notes have disappeared.”

 What Scents Should You Avoid Layering?